Benbinbin/BlogiNote-Starter-Template/content/article/example.md

 ::TabGroup
 ::::TabItem{name="Tab1"}
-this is the first tab :thumbsup:
+this is the first tab :+1:
 ::::

 ::::TabItem{name="Tab1"}